JPSieg/MeltR/README.md

 4.)
 High and low temperature data are trimmed (to the users specification) to ensure linear baselines.

 5.)
 First and second derivatives are taken using polynomial regression.
 First, the data are approximated using a 20th order polynomial.
 Then, the first and second derivatives of the polynomial are determined analytically using calculus.
-The approximate T<sub>0.5</sub> (the approximate melting temperature T<sub>m</sub> where 50% of the nucleic acid is single stranded) is calculated by finding the maximum of the first derivative curve and the T<sub>0.75</sub> (the approximate temperature where 75% of the nucleic acid is single stranded) is calculated by finding the minimum of the first derivative (Figure 2), to a precision of less than 0.1 <span>&#176;</span>C.
+The approximate T<sub>0.5</sub> (the approximate melting temperature, T<sub>m</sub>, where 50% of the nucleic acid is single stranded) is calculated by finding the maximum of the first derivative curve and the T<sub>0.75</sub> (the approximate temperature where 75% of the nucleic acid is single stranded) is calculated by finding the minimum of the first derivative (Figure 2), to a precision of less than 0.1 <span>&#176;</span>C.

 ![Melt curve derivative determined with polynomial regression.](https://user-images.githubusercontent.com/63312483/166296578-341d3aac-05a9-4176-9a72-0831dc0487cf.svg)

+##### Figure 2: Absorbance melting curve derivative determined with polynomial regression.

 6.)
 Initial parameter estimates are calculated for each curve.
 The initial values for slopes and intercepts of the baselines are estimated by fitting absorbance values that are greater than the 75th quantile for the uper baselines, and fitting aborbance values that are lower than the 25th quantile for the lower baseline, to y = mx + b.
 Initial values for the enthalpy are determined using the T<sub>0.5</sub> and T<sub>0.75</sub> (in Kelvin) from first and second derivative curves.
 MeltR uses equation 16, equation 17, and equation 18, for heteroduplex, homoduplex, and monomolecular self-structured DNA and RNA melting curves.